 Steps to clean Blue Air Purifier correctly.

-Before cleaning the filter, unplug your device from the wall outlet or charging station.
-Also, turn off your purifier completely.
+Before starting the process, unplug the device from the wall outlet or charging station.
+Turn off it completely.

 This will help speed up the process and make your job safer, lowering the risk of an electric shock.